LukaMaxima/UE_App/README.md

 ---

-### Python Packages - Automated Approach
+### Python Packages Installation

 7. The app requires a handful of Python packages to run.
 These are listed in `requirements.txt`.
-To install them automated:
-   - Navigate to where you unzipped the files.
-Right-click the `Install Python Packages.ps1` file and select **Run with PowerShell**.

-8. This process may take some time.
+There are two ways to install these, automated and manual.
+The install of these packages may take some time and there may be some pauses - just let it run.
 If at any time it says “requirement already satisfied,” this is totally fine.
 Sometimes Python packages have already installed other dependencies.

+#### Method 1 - Automated Install

+8. Navigate to where you unzipped the files.
+Right-click the `Install Python Packages.ps1` file and select **Run with PowerShell**.

+9. If this window closes

 ---